cxb3rf1lth/darktube-cli/README.md

 # 🎿 DarkTube CLI Downloader
-This easy to use and run CLI app scrapes and downloads audio, video, and optionally thumbnails of YouTube videos from any video link at the best and highest possible quality.
+This easy to use and run CLI app scrapes and downloads audio, video and optionally thumbnails of YouTube videos from any video link at the best and highest possible quality.
 You can insert and download multiple links at a time as well as select the audio format and optionally change file name upon finishing the download.
 You can then directly access your downloads folder from the CLI to view your downloads.

 ```
 ________                __   ___________   ___.